DavidWells/davidwells.io-v1/content/blog/2020-06-12-netlify-year-two.md

 ![one-pager-template](https://user-images.githubusercontent.com/532272/87268079-52a9bb00-c47e-11ea-8e93-9dd225c38523.png)

 These communication challenges get amplified when you are trying to build something that is brand new.
 Valid criticisms, confusion, and FUD will pop in to say hello from time to time.
 It's important to keep these framed as coming with the **best of intentions**.
-Everyone is on the same team and we all want what is best for the company & our users.
+Everyone is on the same team, and we all want what is best for the company & our users.

 Keeping a humble attitude and having thick skin is a prerequisite when creating, pitching, & re-pitching ideas.
 This is especially true when various stakeholders want opposite outcomes or different priorities covered first.
-It's the PMs job to balance this intake & plan accordingly.
+It's the PM's job to balance this intake & plan accordingly.

-It takes constant communication, repetition, re-phrasing and sync ups to keep folks on the same page.
+It takes constant communication, repetition, re-phrasing, and sync ups to keep folks on the same page.
 This was one of the learning curves and an area I got a mega crash course in this past year.

 Do me a favor and [**hug your PM**](http://eleganthack.com/the-myths-of-product-management/) next time you see them.